ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 In [PR #5617](https://github.com/ros-navigation/navigation2/pull/5617),add new option to have open loop for MPPI.
 Now it have 1 more option to use last command velocity for initial state estimation instead of odometry.
-Useful when using low accelerations or when wheel odometry’s latency (motor response is poor) causes issues in MPPI initial state estimation.
+Useful when using low accelerations or when wheel odometry's latency (motor response is poor) causes issues in MPPI initial state estimation.

 Default value: